siouan/frontend-gradle-plugin/CONTRIBUTING.md

 - The `master` branch is a snapshot of the latest stable release.
 It is not intended to receive any commit/pull request directly.
-- A dedicated branch must always be created for any modification, starting from a relevant non-`master` branch.
-For instance, fixing an issue in release `1.0.0` shall be done by creating a dedicated branch from the `1.0` branch.
+- A dedicated branch must always be created for any modification, starting from the relevant `X.Y` branch.
 - A dedicated branch shall be named `feature/<my-feature>` or `fix/<my-issue>`.

 ### Modifying source code